5 Features found at the top military-friendly colleges

 Finally, as a military or veteran student, it’s likely you have a number of commitments outside of school.
 Whether you’ll be maintaining active duty or Reserve status, balancing a full-time job and/or raising kids, flexibility can make a world of difference.

-It’s worth looking for a college that offers fully online, hybrid or even self-paced program options.
+It’s worth looking for a college that offers fully online and self-paced program options.
 If you’re curious to learn which modality is best suited to meet your needs, you can take our ten-question quiz to find out: “What type of online learner are you?”

 Leverage your military experience in college